The Whitby Difference

 Whitby is recognized by three accrediting bodies - the American Montessori Society, the International Baccalaureate Organization, and the Connecticut Association of Independent Schools.

-All three accrediting bodies requires an in-depth self-study that involves most of the staff and takes the school a year to complete.
+All three accrediting bodies require an in-depth self-study that involves faculty, administration, and the Board of Trustees. and the parent community.

 The commendations and recommendations of the self-study, when validated by the accrediting agencies, ensure we remain focused on our mission and progressive in our continued commitment to provide an exceptional learning continuum for our students.